City of Illusions: Characters

 The protagonist of the story, an enigmatic and initially unnamed character, is given the name Falk after stumbling into a rural community as a full grown man, suffering from amnesia.
 As Falk, he lives for more than a half decade, developing a new personna and deep connections with the peaceful, technologically limited Forest People, into whose presence he had stumbled.
 Falk departs from them on a long, hazardous, trans-continental quest to learn his identity and history.
 The narrative then reveals his past as Ramarren, navigator of an expedition to Earth from the distant planet Werel, that had somehow been stripped of his memories.
-When those are restored, Ramarren / Falk comes to possess the skills, knowledge, and character of both his original self, and of the person he had become in is sojourn on Earth.
+When those are restored, Falk-Ramarren comes to possess the skills, knowledge, and character of both his original self, and of the person he had become in is sojourn on Earth.